‘Mean Girls’ quotes earn Lindsay Lohan teen movie surprising Writers Guild Award nomination

-The inclusion of Tina Fey's Mean Girls screenplay is the big surprise among the 2005 Writers Guild of America (WGA) Award nominations.
+The inclusion of Tina Fey’s Mean Girls screenplay was the big surprise among the 2005 Writers Guild of America (WGA) Award nominations.
 After all, despite plenty of Mean Girls quotes floating about, the Mark Waters-directed hit comedy has been wholly ignored this awards season.
 (More on the many memorable Mean Girls quotes a few paragraphs down.)

-The other nominees in the WGA Awards' Theatrical Films categories are all U.S. critics' faves to some extent or other, including The Aviator, Sideways, and Million Dollar Baby.
-(Update: See further below a partial list of this year's WGA Award winners and nominees.)
+The other nominees in the WGA Awards’ Theatrical Films categories are all U.S. critics’ faves to some extent or other, including The Aviator, Sideways, and Million Dollar Baby.

 WGA Awards eligibility